2. Access Your Mailbox

 - Use a web browser to connect to the webmail interface.

 Note: If you cannot access your mailbox following the instructions in this section, this might be caused by mail server settings.
-For example, mail services may be listening on non-standard ports, or access to them may be blocked.
+For example, the mail server may be secured with an SSL/TLS certificate, making it necessary to use a specific domain name for both incoming and outgoing mail, the mail server may be listening on non-standard ports, access to the ports the mail server is listening on may be blocked, and so on.
 Contact your hosting provider to resolve the issue.